-Amber has 13 plus years of theater experience both on stage and off.
-She has worked as a technician and production team member, as well as a performer, has given her a well-rounded knowledge of the theater.
+Amber has 15+ years of theater experience both on stage and off.
+She has worked as a technician and production team member, as well as a performer, giving her a well-rounded knowledge of the theater.
 Amber has worked with the Ross Ragland Youth Theater Day Camp for nine summers – including directing Willy Wonka in 2016.
 She also served as the KU drama coach in 2016-17 – directing several plays there.
 She loves sharing her knowledge and passion with children.

 Tori Lancaster / Drama & Movement

 Tori Lancaster has been in the Education Program at the Ross Ragland Theater for over five years.
 She studied theater and dance for over ten years locally before moving to Southern Oregon University where she emphasized in technical theater, stage management, Shakespeare studies and musical theater.
 She thoroughly enjoys teach these concepts to young students.
 She has recently choreographed the Ross Ragland’s Youth Theater Camp’s 2018 production of James and the Giant Peach, Jr., and assistant directed their 2017 production of Mulan, Jr. In addition to directing the Ross Ragland’s Little Sprouts Theater Camp’s 2017 production of Gran’s Guide to Ogres and the 2017 production of Stories under the Big Top.